xaakib/xaakib/README.md

-### <div align="center">Hi, I am Salvador Valverde 🚀</div>
+### <div align="center">Hi, I am Xaakib 🚀</div>

-- 🔭 I’m currently working on [Github Profilinator](https://github.com/xaakib/movie_with_api)
+- 🔭 I’m currently working on be better every day :)

-- 🌱 I’m currently learning Flutter ,Dart and Python ,AI-ML,
+- 🌱 I’m currently learning Flutter , React and Python-AI

+- 👯 I’m looking to collaborate on good projects

+- 👯 🤔 I’m looking for help with dynammic programming >.<

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces😁
+- ⚡ Fun fact: Programming is easy ❤️

 <br/>